adinashby-vanier-college/git-and-github-fundamentals-VlaicuPersonal/README.md

 EDIT, this is a message from the web version, it will now merge and go on the laptop version aswell (hopefully)

+some bad things happened, had to delete and clone it again, will it be able to commit again?

 ## 🤓 Course overview and learning outcomes